-- 10. Any person who - - (a) fails without reasonable excuse to comply with any requirement imposed by a British sea-fishery officer under the powers conferred on British sea-fishery officers by article 6, 7 or 8; - (b) without reasonable excuse prevents, or attempts to prevent, any other person from complying with any such requirement; or - (c) assaults an officer who is exercising any of the powers conferred on him by article 6, 7 or 8 or intentionally obstructs any such officer in the exercise of any of those powers, shall be guilty of an offence and liable -
+10. - (1) Any person who -

+(a) fails without reasonable excuse to comply with any requirement imposed by a British sea-fishery officer under the powers conferred on British sea-fishery officers by article 6, 7 or 8;

+- (b) without reasonable excuse prevents, or attempts to prevent, any other person from complying with any such requirement; or - (c) assaults an officer who is exercising any of the powers conferred on him by article 6, 7 or 8 or intentionally obstructs any such officer in the exercise of any of those powers, shall be guilty of an offence.

-- (i) on summary conviction to a fine not exceeding the statutory maximum; or - (ii) on conviction on indictment to a fine.
+- (2) A person guilty of an offence under paragraph (1) is liable - - (a) on summary conviction to a fine not exceeding the statutory maximum; or - (b) on conviction on indictment to a fine.